badinoff/cs50/week2/README.md

 A simple Scrabble game that takes two words, scores them, and declares a winner or tie.
 Built for CS50 Week 2 (arrays) problem set, using modular C code. cs50.h was not used in this code.
 Classic C functions only.

+It's definitely an overkill implementation, but I did it on purpose to enhance my learning experience and lay path for hypothetical scaling and function reuse.

 ## Features
 - Input validation for letters only collected from 2 players
 - Scores words using standard cs50 Scrabble point values.